How to Declutter: Top Tips to Follow

 Storage baskets are perfect for arranging cosmetics and toiletries in your bathroom drawers, while document folders and lever-arch files are great for storing paperwork neatly.

-If space is limited and you need to create more storage, consider erecting wall shelves or using a storage chest as a coffee table.
+If space is limited and you need to create more storage, consider erecting wall shelves, using a storage chest as a coffee table, or even hiring a storage unit if you have lots of items you need to house.

 12. Create Clutter-Free Zones